vladak/workmon/README.md

 ![Parts](/img/parts.jpg)
 I used a [Dremel](https://us.dremel.com/en_US/) tool to carve the holes for the distance sensor (also on the side for the USB cables) and hot glue gun to attach the distance sensor to the lid so it does not move:
 ![Assembled case](/img/assembled.jpg)
-And used double sided sticky tape to mount it underneath the table:
+and used double sided sticky tape to mount it underneath the table:
 ![Underneath the table](/img/table.jpg)

 ## Setup